pingcap/tidb-operator/deploy/gcp/README.md

 export TF_VAR_GCP_PROJECT="my-project"
 ```

+You can also append them in your `~/.bash_profile` so they will be exported automatically next time.

 ## Deploy

 The default setup creates a new VPC, two subnetworks, and an f1-micro instance as a bastion machine.
 The GKE cluster is created with the following instance types as worker nodes: